A personal "mission statement."

 or ultimate supervision or judgments of God.

-we Americans, who are sinners like the rest, from time to time haven fallen in love with our own logic rather than God's.
+Israel) we Americans, who are sinners like the rest, from time to time

+have fallen in love with our own logic rather than God's.
 We like

-the feeling of 'freedom' - that is, not having to be accountable to anything other
+the feeling of "freedom" – that is, not having to be accountable to

 So I teach – and preach.
 It